 A primary purpose of the working groups is to develop a universally accessible and widely used open source library of modular, smart legal contract and smart clause templates and models that reflect input from transactional attorneys and other experts.
 Smart legal contract templates are built according to the Project’s Cicero Specification.

 Members are expected to at least provide some feedback into the templates and models relevant to a particular working group.
-You can immediately get started contributing smart legal contract templates and models by following the Accord Project’s Cicero documentation.
+You can immediately get started contributing smart legal contract templates and models by using the Accord Project’s Template Studio.

 Another purpose of the working groups is to use and help develop an easy-to-use programming language for building and executing smart legal contracts called Ergo.
 The goals of Ergo are to be accessible and usable by non-technical professionals, portable across, and compatible with, a variety of environments such as SaaS platforms and different blockchains, and meeting security, safety, and other requirements.
 You can use the Accord Project's Template Studio to create and test your smart legal contract models and run them on other software systems.